TransFIRA: Transfer Learning for Face Image Recognizability Assessment: METHOD

 \subsection{Recognizability Prediction Network}

 Because recognizability labels are deterministic once embeddings are computed, they can be precomputed and reused during training.
-We predict recognizability directly from images by extending the pretrained encoder $\phi$ with a lightweight \textbf{recognizability prediction head} $h_\psi$, implemented as a multi-layer perceptron (MLP).
+We predict recognizability directly from images by extending the pretrained encoder $\phi$ with a lightweight \textbf{recognizability prediction head} $h_\psi$, implemented as a linear layer.
 Given an input $x_i$, the model outputs a two-dimensional recognizability vector:

 The network is trained end-to-end, with both the backbone and prediction head optimized jointly, using mean squared error against ground-truth recognizability labels:

 By explicitly regressing CCS and CCAS, recognizability is tied to the discrimination ability of the \emph{chosen encoder}.
 The same image may be highly recognizable to one model yet ambiguous to another, depending on their embedding spaces.
 This encoder-specific property is central: predicted scores reflect the behavior of the deployed system rather than generic image quality.
 Fine-tuning the entire backbone alongside the prediction head ensures recognizability is learned as an integrated extension of the encoder, rather than as a detached add-on.